Insurance Coverages

 Remember insurance is a business, and a very profitable one.
 If you really think about it, insurance is another form of gambling, just backwards.

-When you gamble, you are betting that something good will happen (you will get that lucky number) in order to get a pay out.
+When you gamble, you are betting that something good will happen (you will get that lucky number) in order to get a payout.

 With insurance it is just the opposite, you are betting that something bad will happen (a car accident) in order to get a payout.